TBD54566975/developer.tbd.website/examples/tutorials/fan-club-credential/README.md

 * Creates an unsigned VC.
 * Signs the VC using the issuer's did.
 * Verifies the signed VC.
+* Stores a date of birth VC in local DWN

 Run the script using Node.js: